wyne-ybanez/personal-portfolio-master/README.md

 - Debug solution for unconnected underline after icon.
 [Click Here to see bug](assets/tests/social-link-error.png).
 This link will lead you to the [solution](https://stackoverflow.com/questions/33835756/after-including-bootstrap-icons-get-weird-underline)
 - Styling from WebCifar for Options Section near the footer.
 Here is his Github [repo](https://github.com/WebCifar/one-page-website-html-css-project-for-practice/blob/master/style.css)
 - WebCifar's code used for the Projects Section design.
 Here's the [link](https://codepen.io/Web_Cifar/pen/dyXNVep)
-- CSS Tricks' Media Queries used on the website.
-Here's the [link](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/)

 ### Git Bash Code